ShawnYLuo/Reduced-orderIBM/README.md

 # Reduced-orderIBM
-Projection based reduced-order models for the immersed boundary (IB) method.
+A reduced-order model for FSI problems with the immersed boundary (IB) formulation.